expo/expo/docs/pages/versions/unversioned/guides/using-firebase.md

 ## Usage with Expo

 If you'd like to use Firebase in the Expo client with the managed workflow, we'd recommend using the [Firebase JS SDK](https://github.com/firebase/firebase-js-sdk).
-It supports Firebase's Realtime Database, Firestore, Storage and Authentication (except phone auth).
+It supports Authentication (except phone auth), Firestore, Database, Storage, Functions and Performance on React Native.
+Other modules like Analytics are not supported through the [Firebase JS SDK](https://github.com/firebase/firebase-js-sdk), but you can use [expo-firebase-analaytics](../../sdk/firebase-analytics) for that.
 If you'd like access to the full suite of native firebase tools, we recommend using the bare workflow and [react-native-firebase](https://github.com/invertase/react-native-firebase), because we cannot support this in the Expo client currently.

-[Firebase Realtime Database](https://firebase.google.com/docs/database) is a popular NoSQL cloud database that allows developers realtime synchronization of live data.
-With multi-platform support, synchronizing data between users and clients is pretty seamless, but it can also be used more generally as a generic persistent NoSQL data backing if you don't care about realtime updates.
-It has a very flexible rules syntax to allow minute control over data access as well.

 Luckily, the Firebase JavaScript SDK starting from version 3.1+ has almost full support for React Native, so adding it to our Expo app is super easy.
 The one caveat covered later in this guide is that the user login components typically provided by the Firebase SDKs will **not** work for React Native, and thus we will have to work around it.